mtolly/onyx/songs-rbn/andromeda/veil-of-illumination-part-2/README.md

 Notes:

-  * TODO: 2x Bass Pedal upgrade.
+  * 2x Bass Pedal upgrade, with some added ghost notes.